Can You Drill into Pavers? A Step-by-Step Guide

 Using the Right Tools

-- Employing a masonry drill bit in conjunction with a hammer drill is often the best approach for drilling into pavers.
-This combination allows for the clean, precise holes necessary for secure installations, whether you’re anchoring objects or installing fences and gates.
+• Using a masonry drill bit with a hammer drill is often the best way to go for drilling into pavers.
+This combo helps you make clean, precise holes that are perfect for securing items like fences and gates.

 Taking Necessary Precautions